-- 4.1.1 Tenure is awarded by the Board of Trustees based upon the recommendations of the RTP committee, department chair, dean, Provost, and the President of the University. - 4.1.2 Recommendations of the reviewing bodies are to be based upon university policies and evaluations of the tenure review portfolio with respect to approved department tenure criteria. - 4.1.3 Tenure shall be awarded when a faculty member demonstrates sustained, expected levels of teaching effectiveness, scholarly and creative endeavors, and service to the profession, the University, and the community, as set forth in the approved department tenure criteria and in accordance with all 600 series academic policies relevant to the faculty member's position.
-Faculty are also expected not to discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, age (40 and over), disability, veteran status, pregnancy, childbirth, or pregnancy-related conditions, genetic information, or other bases protected by applicable federal, state, or local law, as consistent with the University's Policy 165 on prohibited discrimination, harassment and related misconduct. - 4.1.4 A faculty member's tenure award is tied to one specific academic department.
+4.1.1 Tenure is awarded by the President of the University, in consultation with the Board of Trustees, based on the recommendations of the RTP committee, department chair, dean, and Provost.

+4.1.2 Recommendations of the reviewing bodies are to be based upon university policies and evaluations of the tenure review portfolio with respect to approved department tenure criteria.

+4.1.3 Tenure shall be awarded when a faculty member demonstrates sustained, expected levels of teaching effectiveness, scholarly and creative endeavors, and service to the profession, the University, and the community, as set forth in the approved department tenure criteria and in accordance with all 600 series academic policies relevant to the faculty member's position.
+Faculty are also expected not to discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, age (40 and over), disability, veteran status, pregnancy, childbirth, or pregnancy-related conditions, genetic information, or other bases protected by applicable federal, state, or local law, as consistent with the University's Policy 165 on prohibited discrimination, harassment and related misconduct.

+4.1.4 A faculty member's tenure award is tied to one specific academic department.
 When a faculty member transfers to another department during the probationary period or after tenure, the approved procedures of the new department determine the transfer candidate's tenure status.
-(See section 5.9.1.) - 4.1.5 Tenured status shall become effective on July 1 following approval from the Board of Trustees.
+(See section 5.9.1.)

+4.1.5 Tenured status shall become effective on July 1 following approval from the President.